sf-wdi-25/angular-ui-router-lab/README.md

 It's annoying to have to manually loop through our `ALL_WINES` object to find the right wine, and it doesn't really match how we'll use Angular to access data in real-world projects (with `$http`).

 Take a look at the block of code that starts with `factory`.
-It creates and returns a `wineFactory` object.
+It creates and returns a `WineFactory` object.
-We haven't talked about services or factories yet, but for now just know that we'll be able to add the `wineFactory` to any controller and use it inside that controller.
+We haven't talked about services or factories yet, but for now just know that we'll be able to add the `WineFactory` to any controller and use it inside that controller.

-1. What does the `wineFactory` `query` method do?
+1. What does the `WineFactory` `query` method do?
 What about `get`?

 1. Let's take advantage of `wineFactory`.
-[Inject](https://docs.angularjs.org/guide/di) `wineFactory` into your `winesIndexController`, and use it to find all the wines instead of using `ALL_WINES` directly.
+[Inject](https://docs.angularjs.org/guide/di) `WineFactory` into your `WinesIndexController`, and use it to find all the wines instead of using `ALL_WINES` directly.

     `app.js`
     ```js
-    app.controller('winesIndexController', ['$scope', "wineFactory", function($scope, wineFactory) {
+    WinesIndexController.$inject = ["wineFactory"]
+    function WinesIndexController(WineFactory) {
         console.log("Wine Index")
         $scope.wines = wineFactory.query();
     }]);